-ArXiv versions are available for most of the articles listed below.
+ArXiv versions are available for most of the articles listed below (see also the ADS listing).

 Left symmetric algebras and homogeneous improper affine spheres.
 Annals of Global Analysis and Geometry.
 Vol. 53, No. 3 (April, 2018), pp. 405-443. [arXiv:1707.08896].